CZ-NIC/yangson/docs/concepts-terms.rst

 * *schema tree* allows us to determine which data trees are valid and which are not.

+An ASCII art diagram of the schema tree can be generated using the :meth:`.DataModel.ascii_tree` method or :option:`--tree <yangson --tree>` option of the :ref:`yangson-tool` command-line tool.

 Each node in the data tree corresponds to a *data node* in the schema tree.
 This looks confusing but in fact it is quite logical: data nodes are special schema nodes that have counterparts in the data tree.